RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 \subsection{Full waveform inversion}

-Full waveform inversion seeks to reconstruct high-resolution subsurface velocity models from seismic measurement data (potentially missing or noisy) by leveraging the physics of wave propagation (Fig.~\ref{fig:openfwi}).
+Full waveform inversion seeks to reconstruct high-resolution subsurface velocity models from wavefield measurement data (potentially incomplete or noisy) by leveraging the physics of wave propagation (Fig.~\ref{fig:openfwi}).
 In the acoustic approximation, wave propagation is governed by

 where $\mathbf{r}$ represents the spatial coordinate, $t$ is time, $\nabla^2$ is the spatial Laplacian, and \(\mathbf{x}(\mathbf{r})\) denotes the subsurface velocity model, \(\mathbf{u}(\mathbf{r},t)\) is the seismic wavefield, and \(q(\mathbf{r},t)\) represents the source term.
 The process of solving this equation for a given velocity model to predict the wavefield is known as forward modeling.